mxn/eth_option/README.md

 ## Preface
 In the crypto-currency world the number of traded tokens and their trading volume increased dramatically since the last time.
 The volatility of the market and increased trading activity implies significant demand for the derivative instruments.
 There are several projects which are active in the creation of them, but there are still not many production-ready solutions.
 Failure to find some instrument similar to "normal" call/put options was a motivation for me (along with the desire to "dive in" into Smart Contract world) to create one.

-As a result I implemented ERC20-compatible option contracts (which allows them, contrary to other implementations, relatively easily to be traded via numerous Ethereum based exchanges and protocols) based on Ethereum smart contracts.
+As a result I implemented creation ERC20-compatible option contracts (which allows them, contrary to other implementations, relatively easily to be traded via numerous Ethereum based exchanges and protocols).

-General information about "normal", "off-chain" option contracts one can read in Wikipedia [Option (finance)](https://en.wikipedia.org/wiki/Option_(finance)) article.
+General information about "normal", "off-chain" option contracts one can read in Wikipedia [Option (finance)](https://en.wikipedia.org/wiki/Option_(finance) article.
 Below there are some specific things about implementation, based on Ethereum smart contracts.